ARTICLES

 How to Grow Nasturtium Seeds in Containers

-Container growing suits nasturtiums well.
+Container growing suits Nasturtiums well.
 Use a pot with good drainage holes and fill it with general-purpose compost mixed with some perlite or grit.
 Avoid very rich potting mixes for the same reason you avoid over-fertilizing in the ground: you want flowers, not just leaves.

 Trailing varieties look especially good in hanging baskets, where their stems can cascade freely.
 Water containers more frequently than you would in-ground plants, as pots dry out faster, but be sure water drains freely from the bottom.